 The Fat CAAD 2 is a relatively basic rigid fat bike that is best suited to smooth snow, dirt, or mixed condition riding.
 The bike's lower front end puts the rider in a slightly more aggressive riding position that is best for grinding away on XC style trails.
 It lacks the versatility of some of its competitors due to its shortage of accessory mounts on the frame and fork, making it less ideal for bike packing and adventure riding.

 Like many of the big bike manufacturers, Cannondale bikes aren't known for being inexpensive.
 So, at a retail price of $2,100, we were pleasantly surprised by the price of the Fat CAAD 2 which is one of the least expensive models in this review.
-The alloy frame is reasonably lightweight and the component specification is pretty good considering the asking price.
-Due to the fact that our testers preferred the performance of the other models in this test, we'd be less inclined to recommend it over any of the competition.
-If you're seeking the absolute best value in a fat bike then we suggest the Trek Farley 5 which retails for more than $200 less than the Fat CAAD 2.
+The alloy frame is reasonably lightweight, and the component specification is pretty good considering the asking price.
+Since our testers preferred the performance of the other models in this test, we'd be less inclined to recommend it over any of the competition.
+If you're seeking the absolute best value in a fat bike, then we suggest the Trek Farley 5 which retails for more than $200 less than the Fat CAAD 2.

 Other Versions and Accessories

-Cannondale makes 2 models of Fat CAAD including the Fat CAAD 2 reviewed above.
-The Fat Caad 1 ($3,360) is their top of the line model that comes with their Fat CAAD alloy frame and a Lefty OLAF 100mm suspension fork.
+Cannondale makes two models of Fat CAAD including the Fat CAAD 2 reviewed above.
+The Fat CAAD 1 ($3,360) is their top of the line model that comes with their Fat CAAD alloy frame and a Lefty OLAF 100mm suspension fork.
 It comes equipped with a SRAM GX Eagle 12-speed drivetrain, SRAM Guide R brakes, and a Tranz-X 120mm dropper seat post.

 — Jeremy Benson, Pat Donahue